minecraft-cursed-legacy/Cursed-Legacy-API/README.md

-# Minecraft Cursed Legacy Example Mod
+# Minecraft Cursed Legacy API

-The (unofficial) [Fabric](https://fabricmc.net/) home for 1.2.5 and Beta 1.7.3 - if you want the newer versions see [here](https://github.com/FabricMC/fabric-example-mod).
+The (unofficial) [Fabric](https://fabricmc.net/) home for 1.2.5 and Beta 1.7.3 - if you want the newer versions see [here](https://github.com/FabricMC/fabric).

 ## Setup
 1. Edit build.gradle and mod.json to suit your needs.